Boosters Social Share Badge

 March 18, 2025

-Portrait of Thibaut de Martimprey, Campus President, clickable
+Portrait of Thibaut de Martimprey, President of the Campus (clickable)

-Highlights of the launch of Campus Louis Braille, a center for research, training and technological innovation for the visually impaired
+Key takeaways from the launch of the Louis Braille Campus, a center for research, training, and technological innovation for people with visual impairments

-On December 3, International Day of Disabled Persons, the Louis Braille Campus officially opened its doors, marking a major step forward in inclusion and innovation for blind and partially-sighted people.
-This new space, designed as a hub for learning and accessibility, brings together training, cutting-edge technologies and services dedicated to the autonomy of blind and partially-sighted people.
+On December 3, in observance of the International Day of Persons with Disabilities, the Louis Braille Campus officially opened its doors, marking a major milestone in inclusion and innovation for the blind and visually impaired.
+This new space, designed as a hub for learning and accessibility, brings together training programs, cutting-edge technologies, and services dedicated to promoting the independence of blind and visually impaired people.

-The inauguration, held at the Institut National des Jeunes Aveugles, brought together institutional partners, associations and personalities committed to promoting equal opportunities, testifying to a strong collective commitment.
-Speeches followed one another throughout the day, to present the vision of the campus and its challenges.
+The inauguration, held at the National Institute for the Blind Youth, brought together institutional partners, organizations, and prominent figures committed to promoting equal opportunity, demonstrating a strong collective commitment.
+Speeches were delivered throughout the day to present the campus’s vision and its challenges.

 Here’s what you need to know: